lnwkit007/lnwkit007/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif) My name is Kitsada Ketrai
 =======================================================================================================================================

-My name is Kitsada Ketrai.
 I am currently pursuing a Bachelor's degree in Computer Engineering at Kasetsart University.
 I am a dedicated Front-end Developer with hands-on experience in front-end development.

 * 🌍  I'm based in thailand
 * ✉️  You can contact me at [kitsada.ke@ku.th](mailto:kitsada.ke@ku.th)